eye-division/alunward/_gallery/seahear.md

 ---
 <strong>Sea Hear</strong> originated with recordings of people's memories of the sea or seaside.
 These stories are then relayed and remixed through miniature speakers embedded in a small beach of pebbles.
 The recordings mingle and merge into a sea of sound where the voices are barely distinguishable, and only on holding and lifting a pebble to the ear can individual stories be heard.

-<strong>Sea Hear</strong> was part of **Seeing Sound from Inside Out** at Fringe Arts Bath in May 2015.
+<strong>Sea Hear</strong> was part of **Seeing Sound from Inside Out** at Fringe Arts Bath in 2015.
 Visitors to the exhibition were invited to record their memories and experiences of the sea.